 Adam is responsible for the analysis of samples on the Gas Chromatography – Isotope Ratio Mass Spectrometer (GC-IRMS).
 Adam’s responsibilities include: the preparation of inorganic samples for 37Cl, 81Br, and87Sr/86Sr.
 Adam is also responsible for the operation and maintenance of the GC-IRMS system.
 Adam is involved in most research and development projects that IT2 conducts.

-Amy is responsible for the analysis of samples on the Elemental Analyzer – Isotope Ratio Mass Spectrometer (EA-IRMS).
-Amy’s responsibilities include: the preparation and analysis of dissolved organic and inorganic carbon (DIC & DOC) for 13C, the preparation of inorganic carbon samples for 14C radiocarbon analysis, the extraction and analysis of dissolved sulphates for 34S and 18O, the preparation and analysis of carbonates for 13C and 18O, the analysis of solid samples for 13C and 15N, and the preparation and analysis of nitrate samples for 15N and 18O.
+Ali is responsible for the analysis of samples on the Elemental Analyzer – Isotope Ratio Mass Spectrometer (EA-IRMS).
+Ali’s responsibilities include: the preparation and analysis of dissolved organic and inorganic carbon (DIC & DOC) for 13C, the preparation of inorganic carbon samples for 14C radiocarbon analysis, the extraction and analysis of dissolved sulphates for 34S and 18O, the preparation and analysis of carbonates for 13C and 18O, the analysis of solid samples for 13C and 15N, and the preparation and analysis of nitrate samples for 15N and 18O.
 Amy is involved in most research and development projects that IT2 conducts.

 Nart Marshan, (B.Eng, UOIT), Isotope Technician